Codecademy/docs/content/java/concepts/methods/methods.md

 ## Name

 The name of a method should describe as much as possible what the method is doing.
-Ideally, the programmer calling the method knows what the method does without having the need to look at the body.
-By following the rule that a method should only do one thing, it's also easier to give it concise name.
+Ideally, the programmer calling the method knows what the method does without needing to look at the body.
+By following the rule that a method should only do one thing, it's also easier to give it a concise name.

 A valid name must follow the rules: